geolessel/react-phoenix/README.md

 This package is meant to be quick and painless to install into your Phoenix application.
 It is assumed that you have already brought React into your application through `npm`.

-Here are the 3 steps:
+> Would you rather watch a video?
+Watch me set it all up from `mix phoenix.new` to rendering
+> a React component in 4 minutes [here](https://youtu.be/icwjAbck8yk).

 ### 1. Declare the dependency